ecussler/prework-study-guide/README.md

 # prework-study-guide
-I study guide for the DU Coding bootcamp prework
+A study guide for the DU Coding bootcamp prework